This cheesy breakfast casserole recipe with bacon, potato and egg is the easiest make-ahead breakfast and so perfect for feeding a crowd.

 How to make a breakfast casserole

 Use any fillings of your choice but bacon, potato and cheese is a crowd-pleasing classic and a filling I use time and time again.
 Start by roasting the potatoes in a hot oven until golden brown and crisp.
-Cook chopped bacon with finely diced onions until the bacon is crisp then drain any excess fat.
-Place the roasted potatoes, bacon and onion mixture and half of the cheese into a casserole dish.
-Top with eggs beaten with milk, cream, salt and pepper.
-Pour the egg mix over the potatoes and bacon then top with the remaining cheese (I keep some bacon back to add to the top as well but this isn’t necessary).
+Cook chopped bacon with finely diced onions in a large skillet/pan until the bacon is crisp then drain any excess fat.
+Place the roasted potatoes, bacon and onion mixture and half of the cheese into a casserole dish/baking dish.
+The one I used was 9x13in (22x33cm).
+Whisk the eggs, cream, milk, salt and pepper together in a large bowl.
+Pour the egg mixture over the potatoes and bacon then top with the remaining cheese (I keep some bacon back to add to the top as well but this isn’t necessary).
 Bake until golden brown and cooked through.
 Allow the casserole to rest for 5-10 minutes before slicing and serving.

 For a simple breakfast or brunch, serve the casserole with toast, bagels or croissants.
 If the casserole forms part of a breakfast/brunch party, the following dishes and sides will work well: